Data-Driven Marketing: Making Better Decisions with Analytics

 - Know how customers behave

-- Monitor marketing campaigns’ performance
+- Monitor campaign performance

-- See which channels work best for reaching out to customers
+- See which channels work best

-- Provide personalized experiences for customers
+- Provide personalised experiences

 - Forecast upcoming trends